wongsingfo/comp-sys/docs/writing/template.md

 - However, 5G throughput **exhibits much higher variations than** 4G despite the presence of LoS.
 - The above results **highlight the need for** cross-layer efforts that improve 5G performance under (even low) mobility.
 - While these values have worked well for our experiments, **refining them to improve performance remains a subject for future work**.
+- Since this proposal deals with other layers than ours, both approaches **are complementary and the advantages are cumulative.**